nextflow-io/website/content/blog/2022/cacheing-behavior-analysis.md

 ### Inference from process top-level hashes

-Computing a hash is a multi-step process and various factors contribute to it such as the inputs of the process, platform, time-stamps of the input files and more ( as explained in [Demystefying Nextflow resume]( https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html)  blog post) .
+Computing a hash is a multi-step process and various factors contribute to it such as the inputs of the process, platform, time-stamps of the input files and more ( as explained in [Demystifying Nextflow resume]( https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html)  blog post) .
 The change we made in the task level CPUs directive and script section of the `FASTQC` process triggered a re-computation of hashes:

 ```diff